 How Much Does the Electrician Exam Cost?

 Texas TDLR Journeyman: about $78 per exam attempt.
-California General Electrician: about $100 per attempt.
-Both states charge separate application fees on top of the exam fee.
-Here's the full breakdown — exam fees, application fees, retake costs, and what you should also budget for prep.
+California General Electrician: current DIR materials list a $75 application fee and a $100 examination fee.
+Here's the full breakdown: exam fees, application fees, retake costs, and what you should also budget for prep.

 Texas TDLR Journeyman exam fees